-On the one hand, the student councils stand up for their fellow students in the committees at the university, such as the student council conference, the faculty council, appointment committees, etc. On the other hand, they function as a link between students and the university.
+On the one hand, the student councils stand up for their fellow students in the committees at the university, such as the student council conference, the department council, appointment committees, etc. On the other hand, they function as a link between students and the university.

 They can be the point of contact for complaints about examination and teaching conditions and can advise and support students with problems, e.g. in examination matters.

 The student councils provide information to their students and make it easier for first-year students to start their studies.

 They organize the O-Phase (orientation phase), first-year trips, parties, but also excursions to interesting business enterprises.

 Basically, everyone can get involved in the student council.
 The easiest way to make contacts is to attend the student council meetings, the public meetings of the student council and other activities.